-Safer Foundation (Safer) is a not for profit organization headquartered in Illinois but also operates either directly or through technical assistance grants in three other Midwestern states, Iowa, Missouri and Wisconsin.
+Safer Foundation (Safer) is a not-for-profit organization headquartered in Illinois but also operates either directly or through technical assistance grants in three other Midwestern states, Iowa, Missouri and Wisconsin.
 Its mission is to reduce recidivism by providing services to people with criminal records to help them become law abiding employed citizens.
 To accomplish its mission, Safer does not limit itself to direct services but also includes developing and leading public policy reform efforts.
 Its partnerships are critical to every facet of its work.

-Incorporated in 1972, Safer set the course for assisting justice involved individuals.
+Incorporated in 1972, Safer set the course for assisting justice-involved individuals.
 The organization has avoided "mission creep" (pursuing projects that are not truly aligned to the organization's mission) and stayed the course.
-Because of that level of discipline thousands of people with criminal records are employed, supporting their families, and contributing to their communities.
-Tax payers have saved millions of dollars and while in the United States crime in some places have remained at unacceptable levels; there are fewer victims because of Safer's work.
+Because of that level of discipline, thousands of people with criminal records are employed, supporting their families, and contributing to their communities.
+Tax payers have saved millions of dollars and while in the United States crime in some places has remained at unacceptable levels, there are fewer victims because of Safer's work.
 Also, because of Safer's work fewer people return to Illinois' prisons and jails.
 Employers have new employees who are excited about going to work and are thankful for the opportunity.
 Tax collection revenue for state and federal governments is higher and local merchants' sales increase.

 When considered in the context of the number of people under corrections supervision the results are even more laudable.
-At the end of June 2014 (the most recent data available) the Illinois Department of Corrections (IDOC) reported they had 48,921 adult inmates in its prisons of which 94.1 percent were male with an average age of 37 years old.
-Adult parolees were numbered at 28, 242 adults and 90.7 percent of them were male with an average age of 36 years old.
-There were 10,200 IDOC staff and only 400 parole officers.
+At the end of June 2014 (the most recent data available) the Illinois Department of Corrections (IDOC) reported they had 48,921 adult inmates in its prisons of which 94.1 percent were male with an average age of 37 years old.1 Adult parolees were numbered at 28,242 adults and 90.7 percent of them were male with an average age of 36 years old.2 There were 10,200 IDOC staff and only 400 parole officers.

-Cook County Jail, the largest jail in Illinois that primarily serves as a remand facility, admits approximately 100,000 individuals annually and averages a daily population of 9,000 adults.
-The jail is under the jurisdiction of the Cook County Sheriff's office.
-According to the Circuit Court of Cook County, "the Adult Probation Department receives approximately 14,000 new probation supervision cases annually and has an active caseload of approximately 25,000 probationers, 86 percent of whom have been sentenced for felony offenses."
-There are 387 adult probation officers in Cook County who are responsible for supervising individuals sentenced to probation.
-There are 101 additional counties in Illinois which have considerably smaller jail populations.
+Cook County Jail, the largest jail in Illinois that primarily serves as a remand facility, admits approximately 100,000 individuals annually and averages a daily population of 9,000 adults.3 The jail is under the jurisdiction of the Cook County Sheriff's office.
+According to the Circuit Court of Cook County, "the Adult